 The days of cash, and even so-called plastic money, are numbered as mobile payment systems are the order of the day.
 Apple was the first to announce its Apple Pay platform, and Google soon followed suit with Android Pay, which was renamed Google Pay.
 Samsung launched Samsung Pay to show its intention to enter this sector.

-Pay for your shopping straight from your Android phone or wearable.
+Pay for your purchases using your Android mobile or wearable.

-- Pay straight from your phone at any point of sales that bears the contactless logo.
+- Pay directly from your cell phone at any point-of-sale terminal that carries the contactless symbol.

-- Manage all your bank cards from the same application.
+- Manage all your bank cards in a single application.
 Add as many as you want.

-- Possibility to make in-app purchases in a much faster and easier manner.
+- Make in-app or integrated purchases in a much faster and easier way.

-- Totally safe and protected payment system that grants you rewards and benefits for your purchases.
+- Completely safe and secure payment system that gives you rewards and bonuses for your purchases.

-- Register with all your receipts and tickets in the same place.
+- Register all your receipts and proofs of payment in one place.

-And if you were wondering about the advantages of this service regarding its competitors, there's one that's quite clear.
-Whilst for Apple Pay and Samsung Pay you need to have a device of a certain brand, this platform works on any Android device (provided that it fulfills the requirements described below).
+And if you were wondering about the advantages of this service over its main competitors, one is crystal clear.
+While for Apple Pay and Samsung Pay, you need to have a device of a specific brand, this platform works on any Android device.

-What do I need to pay with Google Pay?
+What do I need in order to pay with Google Pay?

-Having said all the latter, there are three essential requirements to be able to use Android Pay in your country:
+As we have seen, there are three essential requirements to be able to use Android Pay in our country:

-- An Android device, whether smartphone or tablet that runs on version 4.4 or higher, or an Android Wear gadget.
+- Have an Android device, whether a smartphone or tablet running on version 5.0 or higher or an Android Wear device.

-- That device must incorporate NFC for contactless payments and must be unrooted.
+- That device must have NFC functionalities for contactless payments and must not be rooted.